Three ways to set goals as a family — and how to have fun while doing it.

 This idea is great for families wanting to spend less time with screens like televisions, tablets and phones.
 Place a big jar in a key area of your home, like the kitchen or living room.
 Have each family member come up with fun activities, names of board games, or places you want to visit together.
 Then, write them on little pieces of paper.
 Finally, throw them all in the jar and determine when each will get done.
 Will you pull out an idea every week?
 Once a month?
 All families have different schedules, but setting goals for doing things together can help you be more intentional about the quality of that special family time.

 Bonus: Just for fun, throw in funny prompts like “walk like cat” or “dance La Macarena.”
-Whoever pulls out the idea may be the reason why you go to the water park, but they may have to do something funny first.
+Whoever pulls out the idea may choose to go to the water park, but they may have to do something funny first.

 Schedule a “yes” day.

-Pro tip: Before you proclaim “yes” day a family holiday, lay down some rules.
+Pro tip: Before you proclaim a “yes” day, share some rules.
 “Yes, as long as it costs less than $20” or “nothing that will make any family member feel sad.”

 Build Your Child’s Brighter Future!